 - (e) This investment primarily invests in the most subordinated tranches of commercial mortgage-backed securitizations.
 The fund plans to hold its investments for a long duration.
 The investment term of the fund is 12 years, subject to two consecutive one-year extensions.
 The lock up period is 2 years.
-The fund has no gate or side-pocket restrictions. - ^(f) This pooled vehicle is long-biased and invests in equity, absolute return, and hybrid strategies that invest across the globe.
+The fund has no gate or side-pocket restrictions. - This pooled vehicle is long-biased and invests in equity, absolute return, and hybrid strategies that invest across the globe.
 The fair value of the investment in this category has been estimated using the NAV per share of the investments.
 The investment has a four-year lock-up period that expired on June 1, 2017.
-The fund has a no gate or side-pocket restrictions. - (g) This class includes a restricted interest in a limited partnership.
+The fund has a no gate or side-pocket restrictions. - (9) This class includes a restricted interest in a limited partnership.
 The underlying asset of the partnership is the fair value of the retail building located on 250 Post Street in the city of San Francisco.
 The building is approximately 33,000 square feet and was appraised at \$50,600 in July of 2023.
-The Partnership refinanced the mortgage obligation in December 2018 and the balance is \$1,929 at June 30, 2023.
-San Francisco Ballet's interest is approximately 8.8% with fair market value of \$4,281 at June 30, 2023. - ^(h) This investment is a hedge fund that focuses primarily on equities and derivatives of publicly traded companies in a number of industry sectors.
-These investments are not confined to any particular industry or asset class.
-The fund has investments for both long and short durations but with a bias toward long investments.
-The investment had a three-year lock-up period that expired on September 30, 2022.
-Redemption requires a 60-day notification.
-The Ballet has fully redeemed this position. - (i) This investment primarily invests in small companies, focusing on both early stage and durable growth across private and public markets.
+The Partnership refinanced the mortgage obligation in December 2018 and the balance is \$1,796 at June 30, 2024.
+San Francisco Ballet's interest is approximately 8.8% with fair market value of \$1,472 at June 30, 2024.
+Total loss of \$2,822 for the period is recognized in change in net assets, and specifically in the endowment investment income line in the statement of activities. - (h) This investment primarily invests in small companies, focusing on both early stage and durable growth across private and public markets.
 The investment has a one-year lock-up period for Tranche A that expired June 30, 2023, and a rolling 3-years for Tranche B that expires on December 31, 2025.
 There is no gate restriction and a max side pocket of 25%.
 Redemption requires a 90-day notification for Tranche A, and 150 days for Tranche B.

-The quantitative information about significant unobservable inputs related to Level 3 alternative investments in real estate used at June 30, 2023, is as follows:
+The quantitative information about significant unobservable inputs related to Level 3 alternative investments in real estate used at June 30, 2024, is as follows:

-Fair Value Valuation Techniques Unobservable Inputs Assumptions Commercial real estate \$ 4,281 Income capitalization Terminal cap rate Rent growth rate 5.25% 3.00%
+Fair Value Valuation Techniques Unobservable Inputs Assumptions Commercial real estate \$ 1,472 Income capitalization Terminal cap rate 6.5%